CHEEKATLAPRADEEP-MSFT/chepraacademy/articles/databricks/Start Azure Databricks clusters during business hours.md

     ![image](https://github.com/CHEEKATLAPRADEEP-MSFT/chepraacademy/blob/main/articles/databricks/Media/Automation-Modules-Available.png)

 ## Create new runbook
-One advantage of Windows PowerShell Workflows is the ability to perform a set of commands in parallel instead of sequentially as with a typical script
+One advantage of Windows PowerShell is the ability to perform a set of commands in parallel instead of sequentially as with a typical script

 1. From your open Automation account page, under **Process Automation**, select **Runbooks** and Select **+ Create a runbook**.
     1. Name the runbook `ADBRunbook-BusinessHours`.